bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 <!-- ***Question 3: Can you find how many unique reads there are?*** -->

+Navigate to `mouse1_run/quality_filter/final_results/` to view the FastQC report, or look at the generated `singletons.fastq` file itself in the output directory.

 While the number of replicated reads in this small dataset is relatively low, with larger datasets, this step can reduce file size by as much as 50-80%